Skip to main content

 2. authentication information

-Juju admins of the Kafka deployment
+Juju admins of the Apache Kafka deployment

-For Juju admins of the Kafka deployment, the bootstrap servers information can be obtained using the get-admin-credentials action output:
+For Juju admins of the Apache Kafka deployment, the bootstrap servers information can be obtained using the get-admin-credentials action output:

 BOOTSTRAP_SERVERS=$(juju run kafka-k8s/leader get-admin-credentials | grep "bootstrap.servers" | cut -d "=" -f 2)